klaomayita/a-partial-history-of-queens-college-through-campus-maps--solution/README.md

 # The Queens College Campus Maps (1940 – 1980) Assignment

 ## TODO
 Add all pages to .gitignore.
 For example,

 ## Description

 ## CSS

 ## Assets
+Extract images at 1 and 2x.
+Update gitignore to accept map-of-year.jpg and map-of-year@2x.jpg
 ## Grid

 ## Before You Start